Education Research Current About VU Amsterdam NL

 • Concerns experienced managers

-• From strategic management to executive management
+• From strategic management to management

-Notes regarding the management framework
+Notes on the management framework

 Are you looking for information on these topics too?